01 of 13

 Awe-inspiring water features, elaborate slides, caves, tunnels, boulders and a general for-all-ages appeal is what recreational pools are all about.
 While they are often big enough, don't expect to work in some laps, at least while... children are playing and splashing in one of these mini water parks.
 If you like to entertain, like noise, activity, and excitement, this may be the pool of your dreams—or at least your kids' dreams.Continue to 5 of 13 below.

 05 of 13

-An indoor swimming pool is pretty straightforward -- it's inside, under a roof and insulated by at least three walls.
-Indoor pools are usually simple, geometric shapes and are built for the purpose of swimming or training throughout the year, especially in cold climates.
-The cost for heating indoor pools is lower than outdoor pools because the pool room is insulated and it's less likely that heat will escape, as it does outside.Continue to 6 of 13 below.
+An indoor swimming pool is pretty straightforward—it's inside, under a roof and insulated by at least three walls.
+Indoor pools are usually simple, geometric shapes and are built for swimming or training throughout the year, especially in cold climates.
+The cost for indoor heating pools is lower than outdoor pools because the pool room is insulated and it's less likely that heat will escape, as it does outside.Continue to 6 of 13 below.

 06 of 13